ikumen/no-tracking-please/README.md

 # No Tracking Please

-A little browser extension to remmove tracking and redirects.
+A little browser extension to remove Google redirects (e.g, from search results and gmail).